milovincent/tellbot/USAGE.md

 installs the result as a new alias list instead of the former one of `user` (and any added members).

-`!unalias` builds the `user-list` — which again may contain no groups — and removes the entries of `user-list` from the alias list of `user`; it cannot add new aliases.
+`!unalias` builds the `user-list` — which again may contain no groups — starting from the empty list and removes the entries of `user-list` from the alias list of `user`; it cannot add new aliases.

 Unless `--ping` is passed, user names are not @-mentioned to avoid unnecessary alerting.